Quansight/Quansight-website/apps/labs/posts/pydata-sparse-maintenance-and-docs-overhaul.md

   imageAlt: 'Cube representing a sparse array with the word sparse on the left.'
 ---

 Hi, I'm [Dea María Léon](https://github.com/DeaMariaLeon).
 I had the pleasure to work at Quansight Labs for three months.
 The objective was to perform maintenance tasks and a documentation overhaul to the `sparse` project.
 In this post, I'll describe the work during that time.
-From now on, I'll refer to the project only as `sparse`.

 ---